 I have such a fun project for you today!
-This DIY Stenciled Side Table is the perfect small project for customizing unfinished furniture to fit your style and decor in any space.
+This Stenciled Table Top is the perfect small project for customizing unfinished furniture to fit your style and decor in any space.
 As you know, I’m always decorating ten different spaces at once and the back patio is at the top of my list right now.
 Wayfair sent me this very simple, very versatile side table and I decided to give it a little makeover to use on the patio.

 Once you’ve done a stenciling project or two, you’ll start feeling comfortable stenciling just about anything!
 It’s not too difficult although it does take some practice to get used to how much pressure to use with the paint and the best way to secure the stencil.
-Check out my tips for stenciling a desk and stenciling a bedroom wall for more info and ideas.

 - Maginiss End Table

 - stencils (I purchased mine from Royal Design Studio)